Ripley, Derbyshire: Religion

 An outcome of the nearby Pentridge (or Pentrich) Rising of 1817 was for the Vicar of Pentrich Church to call for an Anglican church to be built in Ripley as soon as possible.
 All Saints' Church, Ripley was erected in 1821 by the Butterley Company.

 Other places of worship include the Salvation Army hall in Heath Road, which was opened in 1911, the Springs of the Living Water housed in the former St John's Church in Derby Road, the Spiritual Church in Argyll Road, and Marehay Methodist Chapel in Warmwells Lane, Marehay.

 Transport

 Running under the premises of the Butterley Company is the 2966 yd Butterley Tunnel on the Cromford Canal.
 The central section of the canal is disused, but a charitable fund has been formed to reopen it.

 Ripley is the site of Midland Railway – Butterley (formerly the Midland Railway Centre), a trust dedicated to preserving railway locomotives, rolling stock and other items related to the Midland Railway.

 Ripley was once served by Ripley railway station on the Midland Railway Ripley Branch.
 It was the northern terminus of the Nottinghamshire and Derbyshire Tramways Company and later of the Nottinghamshire and Derbyshire trolleybus system.

 Media

+Local news and television programmes are provided by BBC East Midlands and ITV Central.
+Television signals are received from the Waltham TV transmitter.

-Ripley's local radio station, Amber Sound FM, is based in the Unicorn Business Park off Wellington Street.
+Ripley's local radio stations are BBC Radio Derby on 104.5 FM, Smooth East Midlands on 101.4 FM, Capital East Midlands on 102.8 FM, Greatest Hits Radio Midlands on 106 FM and Amber Sound FM, a community station which is based in the Unicorn Business Park off Wellington Street.
 The station broadcasts on 107.2FM in the Amber Valley and online.

+Local newspapers are the Ripley & Heanor News and Derbyshire Times.